 This month, we welcomed back one of our favorite Indonesian chefs, Petty Elliot.
 Petty is not only a renowned chef, but she is also an author and an ambassador for Indonesian cuisine all over the world.

-The purpose of her visit was to deliver a culinary workshop for our students; she did a presentation for all 48 of our students, where they learnt about Indonesian ingredients and the importance of sharing their country’s cuisine across the world.
-Additionally, she worked more closely with our chef, Alex, and his team of culinary students to prepare a three course meal for all staff and students; it was a fantastic evening!
-The menu included a starter of roasted mixed vegetables, a main course of seafood risotto and a mouthwatering mix of avocado and chocolate for dessert; it’s safe to say we all left the restaurant particularly satisfied that evening.
+The purpose of her visit was to deliver a culinary workshop for our students; she did a presentation for all 48 of our students, where they learned about Indonesian ingredients and the importance of sharing their country’s cuisine across the world.
+Additionally, she worked more closely with our chef, Alex, and his team of culinary students to prepare a three-course meal for all staff and students; it was a fantastic evening!
+The menu included a starter of roasted mixed vegetables, the main course of seafood risotto, and a mouthwatering mix of avocado and chocolate for dessert; it’s safe to say we all left the restaurant particularly satisfied that evening.
 Thank you Petty and we look forward to seeing you again soon in Sumba.

-Workshop at SHF leading by Katamama’s Housekeeping Director
+Workshop by Katamama’s Housekeeping Director

-Our students had the opportunity to sit in the classroom in order to receive a PowerPoint presentation and they also got the chance to practically apply their newly learnt knowledge in our guest pavilions; it was an in-depth and interesting exchange where our students learnt so much and were so excited to be working with professionals in their field.
-Katamama is a boutique hotel situated in Seminyak, Bali and is renowned for its luxurious and creative design.
+Our students had the opportunity to sit in the classroom in order to receive a PowerPoint presentation and they also got the chance to practically apply their newly learned knowledge in our guest pavilions; it was an in-depth and interesting exchange where our students learned so much and were so excited to be working with professionals in their field.
+Katamama is a boutique hotel situated in Seminyak, Bali, and is renowned for its luxurious and creative design.
 Our students are not yet familiar with a wide range of hotels and resorts, therefore it was eye-opening for them to be exposed to Katamama and it provided them with a great deal of inspiration as they grow closer to starting their internships.

-All staff and students learnt about the 7 chakras and the benefits of self healing.
+All staff and students learned about the 7 chakras and the benefits of self-healing.
 It was a great workshop and had a very calming and positive effect on everybody involved.